 We are a global distributor to the oil and gas and industrial markets with a legacy of over 150 years.
 We operate primarily under the DistributionNOW and DNOW brands.
-Through our network of approximately 245 locations and approximately 4,400 employees worldwide, we stock and sell a comprehensive offering of energy products as well as a selection of products for industrial applications.
-Our energy product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, exploration and production ("E&P"), midstream infrastructure development to downstream petrochemical and petroleum refining - as well as in other industries, such as chemical processing, mining, utilities and industrial manufacturing operations.
-The industrial distribution end markets include manufacturing, refineries and engineering and construction firms.
+Through our network of approximately 195 locations and approximately 2,500 employees worldwide, we stock and sell a comprehensive offering of energy products as well as a selection of products for industrial applications.
+Our energy product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, E&P, midstream infrastructure development to downstream petrochemical and petroleum refining - as well as in other industries, such as chemical processing, mining, utilities and renewables.
+The industrial distribution end markets include refineries and engineering and construction firms.
 We also provide supply chain and materials management solutions to the same markets where we sell products.

-Our global product offering includes consumable maintenance, repair and operating ("MRO") supplies, pipe, valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift, pumping solutions, valve actuation and modular process, measurement and control equipment.
-We also offer warehouse and inventory management solutions as part of our supply chain and materials management offering.
+Our global product offering includes consumable MRO supplies, pipe, valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift, pumping solutions, valve actuation and modular process, measurement and control equipment.
+We also offer procurement, warehouse and inventory management solutions as part of our supply chain and materials management offering.
 We have developed expertise in providing application systems, work processes, parts integration, optimization solutions and after-sales support.

-Our solutions include outsourcing portions or entire functions of our customers' procurement, inventory and warehouse management, logistics, point of issue technology, project management, business process and performance metrics reporting.
-These solutions allow us to leverage the infrastructure of our SAPTM Enterprise Resource Planning ("ERP") system and other technologies to streamline our customers' purchasing process, from requisition to procurement to payment, by digitally managing workflow, improving approval routing and providing robust reporting functionality.
+Our solutions include outsourcing portions or entire functions of our customers' procurement, warehouse and inventory management, logistics, point of issue technology, project management, business process and performance metrics reporting.
+These solutions allow us to leverage the infrastructure of our SAPTM ERP system and other technologies to streamline our customers' purchasing process, from requisition to procurement to payment, by digitally managing workflow, improving approval routing and providing robust reporting functionality.

 We support land and offshore operations for all the major oil and gas producing regions around the world through our network of locations.
-Our key markets, beyond North America, include Latin America, the North Sea, the Middle East, Asia Pacific and the Former Soviet Union ("FSU").
+Our key markets, beyond North America, include Latin America, the North Sea, the Middle East, Asia Pacific and the FSU.
 Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
 We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation utilities and industrial manufacturing operations and customer on-site locations.